Robert W. Kenny

-Robert Walker Kenny (August 21, 1901 – July 20, 1976), 21st Attorney General of California (1943-1947), was "a colorful figure in state politics for many years" who in 1946 ran unsuccessfully against Earl Warren for state governor (a race in which Warren won both Republican and Democratic nominations).
-In 1947, he led the defense of the Hollywood Ten.
+Robert Walker Kenny (August 21, 1901 – July 20, 1976), 21st Attorney General of California (1943-1947), was "a colorful figure in state politics for many years", who in 1946 ran unsuccessfully against Earl Warren for state governor (a race in which Warren won both Republican and Democratic nominations).

+During World War II, Kenny was an active proponent of the incarceration of Japanese Americans, which the California Attorney General's office has since apologized for, describing it as a "failure of political leadership" and a racist policy.
+In 1947, he led the legal defense of the Hollywood Ten.

 Background

 Robert Walker Kenny was born on August 21, 1901, in Los Angeles, California.
 His mother was Minnie Summerfield.
 His father, Robert Wolfenden Kenny (1863-1914) was a successful banker and civic leader in Los Angeles and Berkeley, California.
 Kenny's grandfather, George L. Kenny, arrived in San Francisco in the early 1850s with his friends, the brothers A.L.
 Bancroft and Hubert Howe Bancroft.
 The three men formed a partnership and established the first bookstore in San Francisco.
 In 1921, Kenny graduated at 18 from Stanford University.

 Career

 Press

 In 1921, Kenny joined the Los Angeles Times, where he worked with Chapin Hall, and eventually became a financial editor there.
 In 1922, he joined United Press news service.
-He then worked for the Chicago Tribune in Paris.
+Next, he worked for the Chicago Tribune in Paris.
 In 1923, he returned to Los Angeles and worked for United News.
-He then opened his own press service with Ted Taylor, called the Los Angeles Press Service, while also working the for the Los Angeles Express.
-After studying law privately, in 1926 he passed a civil service examination and was admitted to the state bar.
+He then opened his own press service with Ted Taylor, called the Los Angeles Press Service, while also working for the Los Angeles Express newspaper.
+After studying law privately, he passed a civil service examination in 1926 and was admitted to the state bar.